5 Tips for participating in extracurricular activities

 - It's best to complete your homework at school itself

 Generally, in the hope of assurance of being accepted at a reputed college, students tend to take on the most challenging courses.
 They try to enroll for every AP/IB course offered at school.
 But this may not be the smartest thing to do.

 Why should you take on courses that don't interest you?
 E.g., when you sign up for the science group of courses, you don't necessarily have to take up all that gets offered.
 Choose only those subjects that interest you and which are relevant to your academic goals.

 We suggest you take fewer – but relevant courses so that you don't spend precious time on so many courses.
 Then, you will have more time on your hands to pursue singular extracurricular activities.

-To enhance your extracurricular profile, you may have enlisted for a bunch of elective classes – e.g., music, dance, art, football, or drama and may not find many of these activities exciting anymore.
-Acknowledge your disinterest and discontinue all such activities that don’t excite you and you’ll see that you have more time on your hands to pursue what matters to you.
+To enhance your extracurricular profile, you may have enlisted for a bunch of elective classes.
+E.g., music, art, dance, football, or drama, and you may not find many of these activities exciting anymore.
+Acknowledge your disinterest and discontinue all such activities that don't excite you, and you'll see that you have more time on your hands to pursue what matters to you.

-When you do away with unwanted electives and choose those electives that are easier and simple to handle for you, you will be able to spend more time on your studies.
+When you do away with unwanted electives and choose those electives that are easier and simple to handle for you, you will spend more time on your studies.
 In doing so, instead of being cramped with avoidable activities, you will have more spare time to pursue your interests.

 Not excellence but successful results should be your focus